 Once, one of Will’s drivers had a machete pulled on him.
 Luckily that wasn’t Will’s call.

 It gets tricky when Will is called in for a vehicle that will become part of evidence.
 In criminal cases, the car still needs to be moved, but Will has to secure the car for evidence and not accidentally tamper with anything.
+This is the same for everyone who works in the tow truck industry.
+For example, the company Towingless also deals with issues like this.

 Being a tow truck driver any time of the day, a profession Will has held since 1985-he took taking over Delta Valley in 2013-requires workers to be on their toes 24/7, ready for a call to come in.
 If you’ve been sleeping, that’s much harder to accomplish.